voceconnect/multi-post-thumbnails/readme.txt

 = 1.2 =

 * Only enqueue admin scripts on needed pages (props johnjamesjacoby) and make sure thickbox is loaded (props prettyboymp).
+Add media-upload script to dependencies for post types that don't already require it (props kevinlangleyjr).

 = 1.1 =